vectornguyen76/data-structures-and-algorithms-udacity/project3/explanation_7.md

 # Problem 7: Request Routing in a Web Server with a Trie

-This code defines a router using a data structure called RouteTrie.
-The router is implemented using three classes: RouteTrie, RouteTrieNode, and Router.
-The router is responsible for handling requests and routing them to the appropriate handlers based on the path.
+This code implements a route handling system using a Route Trie and a Router.
+The Route Trie is used to store routes and their associated handlers, and the Router class handles the routing of incoming requests to the appropriate handlers.

-## Reasoning Behind Code Decisions

-1. **RouteTrie Class**: This class represents the router's routing tree.
-It contains methods to insert routes (with their associated handlers) and find handlers for a given path.
-The Trie data structure efficiently stores and searches for routes.
-Each node in the Trie represents a part of the path.

-2. **RouteTrieNode Class**: This class defines nodes in the routing tree.
-Each node has children nodes for different path parts and an optional handler for that specific path.
-The TrieNode data structure is similar to a prefix tree used for autocomplete.
+## RouteTrie

+The `RouteTrie` class is responsible for storing routes and their handlers.
+It uses a tree structure where each node represents a part of the route.
+The key functions of the `RouteTrie` class are:

+- `insert(self, path_parts, handler)`: Inserts a route into the Route Trie by iteratively creating nodes for each part of the route and associating the final node with the given handler.

+- `find(self, path_parts)`: Searches for a route in the Route Trie by traversing the tree according to the path parts.
+If the full route is found, it returns the associated handler; otherwise, it returns None.

+## RouteTrieNode

+The `RouteTrieNode` class represents a single node in the Route Trie.
+It contains a dictionary of children nodes and an optional handler associated with the route ending at that node.

+## Router

-3. **Router Class**: This class wraps the RouteTrie and handles adding routes with their associated handlers and looking up handlers for a given path.
-It also provides a "not found" handler to be used when no matching route is found.
+The `Router` class wraps the Route Trie and provides high-level functionality for adding handlers to routes and looking up handlers for specific routes.
+It contains the following key methods:

-4. **Efficiency**: The Trie data structure used in the RouteTrie efficiently handles routing.
-It reduces the lookup time for routes by efficiently traversing the Trie based on the path components.
-The time complexity of looking up a route is O(m), where m is the number of path components.
-Inserting a route into the Trie has a time complexity of O(m).
+- `add_handler(self, path, handler)`: Adds a handler for a specific route by splitting the path into parts and inserting it into the Route Trie.

+- `lookup(self, path)`: Looks up and returns the handler associated with a specific route.

+- `split_path(self, path)`: Splits a route path into its constituent parts.
+This is useful for parsing and processing route paths.

+## Efficiency

+- **Time Complexity**:

+    - Insertion of a route into the Route Trie has a time complexity of O(K), where K is the number of parts (segments) in the route.
+This is because we iterate through each part of the route to insert it into the trie.

+    - Looking up a route in the Route Trie also has a time complexity of O(K) since it involves iterating through the parts of the route to find the associated handler.

+    - Splitting a route path into parts has a time complexity of O(N), where N is the length of the path.
+In the worst case, this is a linear operation.

+- **Space Complexity**:

+    - The space complexity of the Route Trie depends on the number of unique route parts and the number of routes.
+In the worst case, where all routes are distinct, the space complexity is O(N), where N is the total number of parts in all routes.